What to Do If You’re Struggling to Get Fair VA Disability Benefits

 The law is clear: VA is to compensate veterans who have service-connected disabilities as long as they have not been dishonorably discharged from any branch of the Armed Services.

-Veterans qualify for disability benefits if their physical disability is due to a service-related injury or illness and rated at 10 percent or more.
+Veterans qualify for disability benefits if their physical disability is due to a service-related injury or illness and rated at 10% or more.

 Mental disabilities also qualify for veterans disability compensation, if the veteran’s mental disorder is due to or began during service and is rated at 10% or more.
 The disability may have been sustained during active duty, active duty for training, or inactive duty training.
 If you were on inactive duty for training, the disability must have been caused by a traumatic injury, heart attack, or stroke.

-A veteran’s degree of disability rating (gauged in ten-percent increments) determines the amount of the monthly benefit, which is a tax-free payment.
-Benefits may be combined and paid for multiple disabilities and, if the veteran has dependents, he or she may receive an additional allowance if the combined disability is rated at 30 percent or more.
+A veteran’s degree of disability rating (gauged in ten percent increments) determines the amount of the monthly benefit, which is a tax-free payment.
+Benefits may be combined and paid for multiple disabilities and, if the veteran has dependents, he or she may receive an additional allowance if the combined disability is rated at 30% or more.

 Disability ratings are key to obtaining fair benefits, and this matter can be complicated.
 VA determines ratings for the severity of a veteran’s disability based on the evidence submitted as part of the veteran’s claim, or from evidence VA obtains from treatment providers and/or military records.